-Honor code: This course follows the Sabanci University Code of Academic Integrity, as explained in the Student Disciplinary Rules and Regulation.
-Violations of the rules will not be tolerated.
+Honor code: Students are expected to comply with Sabanci University Academic Integrity Statement.
+Any form of academic dishonesty will be penalized with a failing grade and disciplinary actions will be taken.
 Students may discuss and work on homework problems in groups in an abstract way.
 However, each student must write down the solutions independently, and without referring to written notes from the joint session.
 In other words, each student must understand the solution well enough in order to reconstruct it by him/herself.
 In addition, each student must write on the problem set the names of the people with whom s/he collaborated or discussed.